roseengineering/openstack-playbooks/README.md

 Included in this repo are the ansible playbooks I use to build my openstack cluster.
-They are constantly being changed and, of course, your computers will verly likely have much different components and network interfaces that mine.
+They are constantly being changed and, of course, your computers will very likely have different components and network interfaces that mine.
 So the playbooks provided here are more for guidance than anything else.